lmc-eu/jobs-ui/src/styleguide.md

 - **components** are general and may be used at will;
 - **vendor** files are external dependencies, either installed directly or by bower

-Everything is linked together in the correct order in `core.less`, which is the only file which should be included when using Jobs UI.
+Everything is linked together in the correct order in `jobs/ui.less`, which is the only file which should be included when using Jobs UI.

 ```
 viktor/